 Geoprocessing tools are accessed from the Analysis tab on the ribbon.

 Click the Tools button to open the Geoprocessing pane, where you find, open, and run geoprocessing tools.
+Click the Toolboxes tab in the pane to browse system toolboxes.

 You can open many common tools directly from the Analysis gallery on the Analysis tab on the ribbon.